Types of Stock Trades

 You may not use all of these types of order, but you never know.
 It's good to be aware of the full range of choices you have at your disposal.

-The simplest and most common type of stock trade is a market order.
-Market orders simply tell your broker that you are willing to take whatever price is presented to you when your order is executed.
-These orders are often subject to the lowest commission since they are the easiest to execute.
+The simplest and most common type of stock trade is carried out with a market order.
+Market orders indicate that you are willing to take whatever price is presented to you when your order is executed.

-A limit order allows you to limit either the maximum price you pay or the minimum price you are willing to accept when buying or selling a stock.
-The primary difference between a market order and a limit order is that your stock broker cannot guarantee that the latter will be executed.
+A limit order allows you to limit either the maximum price you will pay or the minimum price you are willing to accept when buying or selling a stock respectively.
+The primary difference between a market order and a limit order is that the latter order may not be executed.

-Imagine you want to buy 300 shares of U.S. Bank stock.
-The current price is $55 per share.
-You do not want to pay more than $52, so you place a limit order set to execute at $52 or less.
+Imagine you want to buy shares of U.S. Bancorp.
+You believe the stock is overvalued at its current price of $53.48 and you don't want to pay more than $51, so you place a limit order set to execute at $51 or less.
 If the stock falls to that price, your order should be executed.

 There are three considerations you should take into account before placing a limit order:

 - The stock price may never fall (or rise) to the limit you’ve established.
 As a result, your order may never be executed.

 - Limit orders are executed in the order in which they are received.
 It is possible that the stock you are interested in buying (or selling) will reach your limit price yet your trade will not be filled because the price fluctuated above (or below) your limit before the trade could be carried out.
 This problem is far less common now with online trading than it was when people used to call their broker to place trading orders.